 Harnesses are a much safer option.
 A well-fitting harness with both front and back attachments and a double ended lead, will give you the ability to steer the dog, while causing no harm.
 The front attachment is paramount as it naturally puts the dog in a better position, just like we have lead horses and other working animals from the front for hundreds of years.

 It also teaches the dog that pulling is ineffective as it will cause them to pivot and face their owner instead of getting to where they want to go any faster, at the same time as allowing you to ‘steer’ the dog.

-Using both attachments with a double ended lead will distribute the pulling force more evenly.
+Using both attachments with a double ended lead (like this Halti lead*) will distribute the pulling force more evenly.
 It’s important to pick the right harness.
 Harnesses with only a back attachment can encourage the dog to pull and should be avoided.
-Some popular favourites amongst dog behaviourists and trainers include Perfect Fit, Mekuti, TTouch and Xtra Dog.
+Some popular favourites amongst dog behaviourists and trainers include Perfect Fit (ideal for every breed but particularly deep chested dogs like setters and pointers), Ruffwear, and Embark.
 These harnesses are designed to fit the dog perfectly, with no friction and an even distribution of pressure.
 They are also classed as non-restrictive, allowing the whole front legs to move freely.